robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Anyway, back when the operational season started in 2007, it was supported by the U.S. Congress, which later removed the law forbidding the funding, training, and arming of neo-Nazi groups also outside the USA.
 Because that was what the CIA was doing exactly in Ukraine by covering operations and later under the Sunlight.
 Thus we reach the Minsk agreements and the Crimea annexation by Russia with a popular referendum.

-Moreover, Donbas and a few other Ukrainian regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, from time to time, by the central Ukrainian government, which also removed by law the right to use Russian language as the second official language of Ukraine.
+Moreover, Donbass and a few other Ukrainian regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, from time to time, by the central Ukrainian government, which also removed by law the right to use Russian language as the second official language of Ukraine.

 [!INFO]
-The Minsk agreements are a pair of agreements aimed at ending the war in the Donbas region of Ukraine.
+The Minsk agreements are a pair of agreements aimed at ending the war in the Donbass region of Ukraine.
 The first agreement, Minsk I, was signed on September 5, 2014.
 The second agreement, Minsk II, was signed on February 12, 2015.
 Minsk I focused on a ceasefire and establishing a security zone along the border between Ukraine and Russia, with monitoring by the Organization for Security and Co-operation in Europe (OSCE).
 Minsk II built on this, outlining a package of measures for implementing the Minsk agreement.
 [/INFO]

 Unfortunately, the Minsk agreements were not going to settle the Ukraine case, which at that time was allowed to join the European Union, but it was not ready for that due to their shortcomings in many fields like infrastructures, legislation, and financial and economic stability.